 - 1/2 teaspoon vanilla extract

 - Pinch of salt

 - Form 3 softball size balls of dough.
-Wrap tightly in plastic wrap then chill in the freezer for at least 15 minutes or in the refrigerator for at least 30 minutes or up to 2 days.
+Flatten and wrap tightly in plastic wrap then chill in the freezer for at least 15 minutes or in the refrigerator for at least 30 minutes or up to 3 days.

 - Pre-heat oven to 350°F.

-- Remove the dough from the fridge and sit at room temperature for 10 minutes.
-Roll the dough out on a well-floured surface about ¼” thick.
+- Remove the dough from the fridge, roll the dough out on a well-floured surface about ¼” thick.
 Use a cookie cutter to cut the shapes and transfer to a lined baking sheet.
-Use parchment paper or a baking mat to help prefer browning on the bottom of the cookie.
+Use parchment paper or a baking mat.

 - Bake at 350° for 8-12 minutes.
 Allow to cool for 5 minutes before transferring to a wire rack to cool completely.